corsairmarks/combined_stellaris_enhancements_and_fixes/mod/README.md

 # Recommended Companion Mods

-If you like species traits that add leader traits, check out my mod [Enable All Eligible Species Traits for Leaders](https://steamcommunity.com/sharedfiles/filedetails/?id=2499031295).
+If you like species traits that add leader traits, check out my mod [Leader Traits: All Eligible Species Traits](https://steamcommunity.com/sharedfiles/filedetails/?id=2499031295).
 It is fully compatible with this mod.
 The most notable interaction occurs when your Battle Thrall species is chosen for becoming a random admiral after destroying an enemy fleet - with this mod your promoted captains will properly gain their species traits.

 ## Compatibility